dbones/bonsai/readme.md

 }
 ```

+## Internal design

+Initially Bonsai was designed with the ability to pre-compile all delegates including all generic types.

+However some libraries make use of the IoC container directly inside factory classes. this lead to the Planning namespace, which we want to refactor.

 ## Performance - this is still a work in progress.

 for example here is how Bonsai stacks up against some other IoC containers